diegomansowork/oauth2screen/README.md

 # OAuthScreen

 OAuthScreen is a sample application used to test OAuth2 in different  API Management products.
+This first version only support Authorization code grant type.

 ## Installation